St. Michael's Church (Trenton, New Jersey)

 Established in 1703, St. Michael's Church in downtown Trenton, Mercer County, New Jersey, United States, is a founding parish of the Episcopal Diocese of New Jersey.
 Its present building located at 140 North Warren Street was built in 1747–1748, and was renovated in 1810 and 1847–1848.
-It was listed on the National Register of Historic Places on April 29, 1982 as St. Michael's Episcopal Church.
+It was listed on the National Register of Historic Places on April 29, 1982, as St. Michael's Episcopal Church.

 Its congregation, now a mission of the Episcopal Diocese of New Jersey, has involved itself in the history and culture of the city of Trenton from its founding in 1703 to the present.
+The church reported 59 members in 2016 and 22 members in 2023; no membership statistics were reported in 2024 parochial reports.
+Plate and pledge income reported for the congregation in 2024 was $75,790 with average Sunday attendance (ASA) of 14 persons.

 History

 18th century

 St. Michael's was organized as a parish in 1703 in Hopewell Township.
 A Church of England building was erected on "Breese Farm" in 1704.
 In 1708 the parish was gifted with articles from Anne, Queen of Great Britain.
 These articles now reside in the New Jersey State Museum.

 The main sanctuary of St. Michael's Church was built 1747–1748 at its present location on North Warren Street in Trenton.
 The building was extensively renovated in 1810.
 The distinctive turrets facing Warren Street remain from the 1810 renovation, but the bell tower is no longer standing.

 In 1776, due to an even split of the congregation between Revolutionary and Loyalist sympathies, the building was closed and the congregation disbanded during the American Revolutionary War.
 During this time, the building was used as a hospital and the churchyard was a burial ground for Hessian soldiers fighting to retain British control of the American Colonies.

-Reverend William Frazer, who had been a Tory during the American Revolution, was permitted to resume his duties as rector at St. Michael's after the war.
+The Reverend William Frazer, who had been a Tory during the American Revolution, was permitted to resume his duties as rector at St. Michael's after the war.
 Frazer also ran a school, where his students in the early 1790s included the two oldest sons of Alexander Hamilton, Philip and Alexander Jr.